mathishp33/fluid-sim/README.md

 # Fluid Simulation

-A 100% rust fluid simulation, note that the simulated fluid is compressible.
+A 100% rust fluid simulation, note that the simulated fluid is incompressible.

-Use Left click to add density and hold left click to move the fluid
+Use feft click to add density and hold right click to move the fluid.